 10 Iconic Movie Cars—And How Much They Cost in Real Life

-From 007's legendary luxury car to Herbie the Love Bug, here are 10 iconic movie cars—and how much they actually cost today.
+From 007's legendary luxury car to Herbie the Love Bug, here are 10 iconic movie cars—and how much they're worth today.

 1963 Aston Martin DB5